Lavesh-Saluja/Dwitter--Decentralised-Twitter/README.md

-# Dwitter--Decentralised-Twitter
+# Dwitter- Decentralised Twitter
 Its is a Decentralised form of Twitter.
-This platform is 100% decentralised.
+This is a 100% decentralised social media paltform.